qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 Secondary adapters are the code that encapsulate the API calls and translate these to our domain.

+We created adapters for the interaction with backend APIs.
+They act as [Repositories](https://www.martinfowler.com/eaaCatalog/repository.html) in our domain, like a `ProductRepository` that offers an `allAvailable()` function to get all available products.
+We create these adapters independently using test driven development.

-In our application for instance, we have an ApiBasedSessionRepository that offers 'all' and 'byId' to the domain, to get all sessions or a specific one.
+In our online Agile Fluency Diagnostic application for instance, we have an ApiBasedSessionRepository that offers `all` and `byId` to the domain, to get all sessions or a specific one.

 ```javascript
 class ApiBasedSessionRepository {